 PRIVATE FRANK WORTH KASTNER JR.; U.S. ARMY

-March 21, 1925 (Evanston, IL) – August 19, 1944; 19 years old
+DOB/DOD: March 21, 1925 (Evanston, IL) – August 19, 1944; 19 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Last local address: Elmcrest Terrace, Norwalk
+LOCAL ADDRESS: Elmcrest Terrace, Norwalk

-Enlisted July 2, 1943
+ENLISTMENT: July 2, 1943

-Unit: 21st Armored Infantry Battalion
+UNIT: 21st Armored Infantry Battalion

-Born to Frank (1891-1963) and Ellen Mann Kastner (1896-1964).
-Sister Elizabeth Kastner Oelschlager (1918-1984).
+FAMILY: Born to Frank (1891-1963) and Ellen Mann Kastner (1896-1964).
+One sister, Elizabeth Kastner Oelschlager (1918-1984).

-Attended Central High School in Chattanooga, Tennessee.
+NOTE: Attended Central High School in Chattanooga, Tennessee.

-Colby College Yearbook, 1943
+Colby College Yearbook, 1946

-Word has reached the Alumni Office of the death of Private Frank Worth Kastner Jr. The circumstances are not clear but it took place in connection with the escape of prisoners during watch duty.
+Word has reached the Alumni Office of the death of Private Frank Worth Kastner Jr. The circumstances are not clear, but it took place in connection with the escape of prisoners during watch duty.
 That the fatality happened in this country may be inferred from the fact that he was buried in Richmond, Virginia.
 The date of death has not been received.
 He was born on March 21, 1925, in Evanston, Illinois, and entered Colby from Chattanooga, Tennessee High School, although his parents, Mr. and Mrs. Frank W. Kastner, then moved to Norwalk, Connecticut.
-He attended Colby for the year 1942-1943.
+He attended Colby for the years 1942-1943.
 After induction, he took training at Camp Roberts, California, and for a time was in an ASTU (Army Specialized Training Unit) at the College of Puget Sound, Tacoma, Washington.
 The college had not been informed of his later address when the word of his death was received.

 Buried at Richmond National Cemetery; 1701 Williamsburg Road, Williamsburg, VA; Section 1C, Plot 5110.
 Picture provided by Mike Lawrence from the Richmond National Cemetery.